Customer Experience Lifecycle in SaaS: How To Optimize Each Stage and Drive More Conversions?

 Understand what’s driving customer loyalty and replicate

-Then, identify the user segments with the same needs that only interacted with the part of those features.
-If they’re underusing critical features, they’ll never achieve that same level of value as your power users do.
+Then, identify the user segments with the same needs that only interacted with part of those features.
+If they’re underusing critical features, they’ll never achieve the same value as your power users.

 In this example from Asana, they use an in-app modal to encourage customers to try out their Forms feature (which is likely a high-value feature).